-Question: Should I just use Legal Zoom to
+Should you use Legal Zoom to prepare your Will or Trust?

 Answer: No. While generalized electronic forms (like those offered through companies like Legal Zoom) offer the obvious advantage of cost savings, in many instances these documents are not the best option for your estate planning.
 You may think of your specific estate situation as “simple,” but for almost everyone, the general nature of these electronic documents can cause many unanticipated complications down the road.